Erijl/flight-visualizer/flightvisualizer-database/README.md

 # Flight Visualizer - Database

-This directory contains the scripts for setting up the database.
+This directory contains the scripts for setting up the database, and a possibly interesting optimization problem about bulk insertion and solution.

 ## Model